Skip to main content

 Jean focuses her practice on health care transactional, regulatory, and enforcement defense matters.
 She represents a variety of clients across the health care industry, including hospitals, physician organizations, health care systems, and long-term and urgent care providers.

 Prior to joining Mintz, Jean was an associate at a Long Island, New York-based boutique law firm that serves the health care industry, where she counseled clients on a broad range of health care compliance and health care litigation matters.
 During law school, Jean focused her professional and academic experiences on health law.
-She held legal internships a national pediatric urgent care practice, a major nonprofit health care system in New York, and the Health Care Bureau of the New York State Attorney General’s Office.
-Upon law school graduation, she received the Excellence in Health Law Award and earned a Master of Public Health through her law school’s joint-degree program.
+She held legal internships at a national pediatric urgent care practice, a major nonprofit health care system in New York, and the Health Care Bureau of the New York State Attorney General’s Office.
+Upon law school graduation, she received the Excellence in Health Law Award and concurrently earned a Master of Public Health through her law school’s joint-degree program.

 viewpoints